A Nightmare, An Elm Street (2013) (S)

 I Remember Berlin (2006)

-Music In Berlin / melodic Jarre style by Tadeusz Łuczejko.
+Music In Berlin / melodic Jarre style by Tadeusz Łuczejko (some releases are more in Ambient vein).
 The project was formed in 1996 as a duo with Piotr Woltynski.
 After a while, Tadeusz went solo under the same name.

 Tall Cloudtrees Falling (1995)